Fellowship and Aid to the Christians of the East

 70 000 donors for 26 million believers in 23 eastern countries

-HELP EASTERN CHRISTIANS : A NEW BRITISH CHARITY
+FELLOWSHIP AND AID TO THE CHRISTIANS OF THE EAST : A NEW BRITISH CHARITY

-L’Œuvre d’Orient has recently decided to grow its network out of France, and first in UK, through the establishment of a British based charity, Help Eastern Christians (registration in progress).
+L’Œuvre d’Orient has recently decided to grow its network out of France, and first in UK, through the establishment of a British based charity, Fellowship and Aid to the Christians of the East (registration in progress).

-Like its mother charity, Help Eastern Christians (HEC) supports Christians and, more generally, people in distress in eastern countries and the Middle East.
+Like its mother charity, Fellowship and Aid to the Christians of the East supports Christians and, more generally, people in distress in eastern countries and the Middle East.

 LONG-TERM COMMITMENTS & EMERGENCY AID